HackYourFuture-CPH/hyf-serverless-course/week3/lesson-plan.md

 ### 6. Class Assignments

-1. Create a new lambda through SAM with the node environment.
+1. Create a new lambda through SAM with the node environment with the `sam init` command.
 2. Copy the contents from `week3/materials/index.js` into your lambda and run it locally.
 3. Change the cron expression into running daily at 08:00 AM, i.e `0 8 * * *`.
 4. Deploy the lambda, but name it `hyf-class-week2-{your-first-name}`.
 5. Navigate into cloudformation and find your stack.
 Write down your ARN id of the stack.
 6. Navigate into your lambda on AWS and trigger it manually.
-7. Find the SAM command to delete your stack and then delete it.
+7. Find another classmate and make him delete your stack through the UI.